extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

     st2 run network_essentials.register_device_credentials mgmt_ip=USER.DEFAULT username=admin password=password snmp_version=v2 snmp_v2c=public enable_password=password

-Device Specific Credentials - In environments, some or most of the devices may have unique credentials.
-If a device credentials are not the same as default credentials, device credentials must be explicitly registered, for example:
+Device-Specific Credentials: In environments where devices have unique credentials, they must be explicitly registered for each device.
+For example:

 - Device specific registration with SNMPv2 credential and enable password for NetIron: